Growing Guide

 Planting

-Plant in full sun,12 inches apart.
+Plant in full to partial sun, 24-36 inches apart.
 With your hands or a trowel, dig a small hole slightly bigger than the seedling.
 Remove your seedling from the pot and place it in the hole slightly below ground level so that the top of the seedling’s soil is covered.
 Gently compress soil around the seedling.
 Once planted, water the seedling to ensure it takes well into its new environment.

 Maintaining